Skip to main content

 The closest school to the proposed store is about 525 metres away, he noted.

-Mapleton council received his delegation for information, and did not bring forward any motion to go back on opting out of allowing cannabis sales in the township.
+Mapleton council received his delegation for information, and did not bring forward any motion to go back on opting out of allowing cannabis sales in the municipality.

-The decision was initially made in January 2019, when residents filled the council chambers to witness the unanimous vote, which some applauded.
+The decision was initially made in January 2019, when residents filled the council chamber to witness the unanimous vote, which some applauded.

 At that time, council noted that opting out doesn’t mean cannabis stores won’t be allowed at a future date.